wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

      ansible-playbook -i ../inventory-nfs-crio install-ansible.yml

-   9 Install docker in each node:
+   9 Install docker in each node (Optional, only required for NFS):

       ansible-playbook -i ../inventory-nfs-crio install-docker.yml

-   10 Configure docker storage in each node:
+   10 Configure docker storage in each node(Optional, only required for NFS):

       ansible-playbook -i ../inventory-nfs-crio docker_storage.yml